Chang-Yu-Chang/emergent-coexistence/README.md

 https://www.dropbox.com/sh/60rw7xmerown3vk/AACMzcZMR-DzF_5vG3KF0CG-a?dl=0

-The data are currently stored in the directory `~/Dropbox/lab/emergent-coexistence/data/`, where the all scripts are written to read this absolute directory.
+The data are currently stored in the directory `~/Dropbox/lab/emergent-coexistence/data/`, with three subdirectories `raw/`, `temp/`, and `output/` where the all scripts are written to read these absolute directories.
 For the following scripts to work, this directory has to be set up.

 ## Data